Thoughts from writer Donald Miller and other great story researchers

 - The protagonist must have conflict or crisis to overcome.

 Another great example of conflict overcoming character can be seen in the first “Rocky” film.
 An inexperienced professional boxer takes on the reigning world champion, and loses the battle of the ring.
-Or, what about the host of horror films where evil ends up winning over good in the end.
+What about the host of horror films where evil ends up winning over good in the end.
 So, yes, not all movies (stories) have to have the happy ending.
+Sometimes the conflict wins.

 - Win or lose doesn’t really matter –but it is about how the protagonist stands up to the crisis or the conflict that really matters.